ccleberg/cmc.pub/content/blog/2024-05-03-ubuntu-on-macos.md

 ## Creating a Linux Machine

 Once installed, you can launch OrbStack and create a Linux machine in a matter of seconds.
-This creation module defaults to Ubuntu.
+The creation dialog defaults to Ubuntu.

 ![OrbStack's Linux Machine Creation Page](https://img.cleberg.net/blog/20240503-ubuntu-on-macos/create.png)